Steve Bamford

 Well with the PGA Championship being played on a stretching circa 7,600 yard, Par 71, a premium advantage will inevitably return to longer drivers of the golf ball.
 In recent times that’s always been the case.

-Taking 2013’s visit to Oak Hill and 2020’s visit to TPC Harding Park out of the overall picture as they were both untypically tight PGA Championship set-ups, every winner of the PGA Championship since 2011 has been a minimum 301 yard hitter from the tee.
+Taking 2013’s visit to Oak Hill and 2020’s visit to TPC Harding Park out of the overall picture as they were both untypically tight PGA Championship set-ups, every winner of the PGA Championship since 2011 has been a minimum 301 yard hitter from off the tee.

-That 301 yard number goes all the way back to 2011 and Keegan Bradley and putting that into perspective he ranked in the top 20 for Driving Distance on the PGA Tour arriving in Atlanta before winning his PGA Championship.
+That 301 yard number goes all the way back to 2011 and Keegan Bradley, and putting that into perspective he ranked in the top 20 for Driving Distance on the PGA Tour arriving in Atlanta before winning his PGA Championship.

 Driving Distance Analysis